NetworkBlockDevice/nbd/doc/proto.md

   stopping TLS is not possible).
-Instead it permits the client to upgrade as and when it chooses, but unless an upgrade to TLS has already taken place, the server errors attempts to enter transmission mode on TLS-only exports, and MAY omit exports that are TLS-only from `NBD_OPT_LIST`.
+Instead it permits the client to upgrade as and when it chooses, but unless an upgrade to TLS has already taken place, the server errors attempts to enter transmission mode on TLS-only exports, MAY refuse to provide information about TLS-only exports via `NBD_OPT_INFO`, MAY refuse to provide information about non-existent exports via `NBD_OPT_INFO`, and MAY omit exports that are TLS-only from `NBD_OPT_LIST`.

 The server MAY determine the mode in which it operates